vvainola/buildcache/README.md

 $ BUILDCACHE_PREFIX=/usr/bin/icecc buildcache g++ -c -O2 hello.cpp -o hello.o
 ```

+Note: At the time of writing there is a [bug](https://github.com/icecc/icecream/issues/390)
+in ICECC that may disable distributed compilation when ICECC is invoked via BuildCache.

 ## Supported compilers and languages

 Currently the following compilers and languages are supported: